jmasselink/jmasselink.github.io/about.md

 ---

 >Hi there!
 My name is Joel Masselink.
 Hi there!
 I'm Joel and I am a geospatial specialist and consultant based in [Seattle, Washington](/maps/leaflet-map.html).
-For a few years now, I have had a small consulting business called **Earth Logic LLC** which allows me to work closely with clients like conservation nonprofits, archaeology companies, and  on curating geospatial data and developing tools for their projects.
+For a few years now, I have had a small consulting firm called **Earth Logic LLC** which allows me to work closely with clients like conservation nonprofits, archaeology companies, and international development organizations on curating geospatial data and developing tools for their projects.

 >I have previously worked for [**Vulcan**](http://www.vulcan.com/technology)'s Impact Engineering team (also in Seattle)  and for [**Wildlife Conservation Society**](http://www.wcs.org) in the Democratic Republic of the Congo.